-38 One of the sites is both terrestrial and underwater.
+37 One of the sites is both terrestrial and underwater.

+In consultation with the VTSHPO, TDI-NE developed an agreement (See Appendix I) to conduct all appropriate measures and/or investigations prior to any ground disturbing activities.
+TDI-NE would develop a Cultural Resources Management Plan (CRMP) that outlines "the processes for resolving adverse effects on historic properties within the APE and determining the appropriate treatment, avoidance, or mitigation of any effects of the Project on these resources."
+TDI-NE's proposed measures would be implemented within the APE.
 Mitigation measures may include careful subsurface testing, site selection, documentation, and monitoring of the underwater sites in order to minimize effects on the sites.
 Measures that TDI-NE identified at this time include developing a CRMP and addressing the discovery of unanticipated cultural resources.